hmxmilohax/festivalinfobot/README.md

 # Festival Tracker

-Festival Tracker is a Discord Bot that tracks when new Jam Tracks are added in Fortnite Festival every 7 minutes, among other features.
+Festival Tracker is a Discord Bot that tracks when new Jam Tracks are added in Fortnite Festival every minute, among other features.

 ## Features